Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Methodology

 \section{Methodology}

 Our method is summarized in Figure \ref{fig:workflow}.
-We begin by collecting C++ repositories on GitHub, and then breaking collaborative files from those repositories into smaller pieces using git blame.
-The details of this are described in Section \ref{dataPrep}.
-For each individual piece of code, we extract the abstract syntax tree and use that to extract a feature vector, as described in Section \ref{features}.
+We begin by collecting C++ repositories on GitHub, and then breaking collaborative files from those repositories into smaller pieces using git blame, as detailed in Section \ref{dataPrep}.
+For each individual piece of code, we extract the AST and use that to extract a feature vector, as described in Section \ref{features}.
 We then proceed to perform attribution of each sample using a random forest as described in Section \ref{ssa}.
-Then we average the classifier probability of linked samples as described in Section \ref{msa} and construct a calibration curve as described in Section \ref{tow}.
+Then we average the classifier probability of linked samples as described in Section \ref{msa} and construct a calibration curve as described in Section \ref{cc}.
+In Appendix \ref{sec:example} we provide an example walkthrough of the method for a selection of code samples, for those interested.